jboss-dockerfiles/business-central/showcase/README.md

 Business-Central Showcase Docker image
 ============================================

-From version 7.61.0.Final we changed the location for our docker images from Docker to [RedHat Quay](https://quay.io/repository/kiegroup/business-central-workbench-showcase)
+We changed the location for our docker images from Docker to [RedHat Quay](https://quay.io/repository/kiegroup/business-central-workbench-showcase)

-The 7.61.0.Final version will have the images at both locations (Docker and Quay).

 From the versions > 7.61.0.Final on the images will only be available on Quay.